FusionAuth/java-http/README.md

 * [ ] Support multipart form data
 * [ ] Support HTTP 2

+## FAQ

-## Why no Loom?
+### Why no Loom?

 Project Loom is an exciting development which brings a lot of great new features to Java, such as fibers, continuations and more.

-However, this project doesn't currently use Loom.
-As of Java 19, Loom is a preview release only.
-Therefore, you can't use it without compiled code that is difficult to use in future Java LTS releases.
+Loom is currently available in Java 19 as a preview feature.
+Therefore, you can't use it without compiled code that is difficult to use in future Java releases.

-This project is anchored to features in Java LTS releases only to balance use of new, awesome language features and future proofing.
-When Loom functionality is in the next Java LTS, it'll be evaluated for use.
+This project is anchored to the Java LTS releases to ensure compatibility.
+Loom will be evaluated once it is out of preview, and available in an LTS version of Java.

+The next scheduled LTS release will be Java 21 set to release in September 2023.
+We are looking forward to that release and to see if we can leverage the Loom features in this project.

 ## Helping out